Windows Update Issues

 Automatic Update Service

-The wuauserv service is enabled by default and should start automatically on all Operating Systems, however if the service is disabled or not installed then the Windows Update Agent is not invokable and Patch Management will fail to detect any Microsoft patches.
+The wuauserv service is enabled by default and should start automatically on all Operating Systems, however if the service is disabled or not installed then the Windows Update Agent is not invokable and Patch Management for Windows will fail to detect any Microsoft patches.

 - Logon to the device

 - Right click on Automatic Updates or Windows Update (wuauservservice), in the Services console

 - Select Properties